madisonashley2016/My-Projects/README.md

 I will continuously be updating this repository.

 ## Disclaimer
 All code that I upload here is meant to be an easy way to share my portfolio, and what I have been working on, and is not intended for any person to use or copy.
+I set it to public but I deleted the master branch in the hopes that it will not show up in searches.
 Thank you.

 ## Contact me
 madisonashley2016@gmail.com or ammadison@coastal.edu